-In addition to the circumstance-specific testing requirements described above in this memo, long-term care facilities are required to perform weekly surveillance testing of all staff and outbreak testing of residents and staff as soon as possible.
-If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 2 days ago, then they should wait to test until 2 days after any exposure, if known, pursuant to DPH Guidance: Updates to Long-Term Care Surveillance Testing.
+In addition to the circumstance-specific testing requirements described above in this memo, long-term care facilities are required to perform surveillance testing of all staff in accordance with DPH Guidance:Updates to Long-Term Care Surveillance Testing and outbreak testing of residents and staff as soon as possible.
+If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 2 days ago, then they should wait to test until 2 days after any exposure, if known..
 As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test all residents and staff at least every three days on the affected unit until the facility goes seven days without a new case and then once per week until the facility goes 14 days without a new case unless a DPH epidemiologist directs otherwise.
+If no additional cases are identified in the first seven days of outbreak testing, it is not necessary to continue weekly testing until day 14.
 Residents and staff who are recovered from COVID-19 in the last 90 days can be excluded from this testing.
 In addition, facilities should immediately test any symptomatic resident or staff member.
-The facility may use any FDA EUA-approved rapid antigen test to perform testing described in this paragraph, consistent with DPH Guidance: BinaxNOW Rapid Point of Care COVID-19 Testing for Long-Term Care Facilities.
-Positive FDA EUA-approved rapid antigen test results no longer need to be confirmed with a molecular test.
+The facility may use any FDA EUA-approved rapid antigen test to perform testing described in this paragraph., Positive FDA EUA-approved rapid antigen test results no longer need to be confirmed with a molecular test.